European shares hit two-month low as macro gloom eclipses Fed relief

 "Everyone was a bit more bullish after the minutes but Europe's picture hasn't changed," Mike Reuter, a broker at Tradition, said.
 "So overall people are taking advantage (of the bounce) and taking a bit of profit."

-Euro zone banks, heavily exposed to the region's economy, fell 1.1 percent, led by Italian, French and Portuguese lenders.
+Euro zone banks, which have the greatest exposure to the region's economy weighed, fell 1.7 percent, led by Italian , French and Portuguese lenders.

-Europe's largest sugar producer, Suedzucker, and drugs packager Gerresheimer dropped around 11 percent each.
+Europe's largest sugar producer, Suedzucker, fell 12.4 percent and drugs packager Gerresheimer dropped 11 percent.
 The former warned it may find it tough to reach its profit target; the latter was hit by analyst downgrades after publishing earnings guidance.

 In yet another sign that Europe's largest economy was faltering, figures showed on Thursday that German exports slumped by 5.8 percent in August, their biggest fall since the depths of the global financial crisis in January 2009.